 Three easy ways to resolve ‘ama’ – clean food, clean water, and daily exercise.
 In this case, one must go back to eating easily digestible foods.
 Increasing the water intake will help in cooling down the rasa dhatu.
 Herbs like red clover, Echinacea, and burdock when added to water have dual benefits for pitta dosha, they are cooling to the systems and help in clearing the liver.
 Exercise will allow you to increase dhatu Agni and burn up the ‘ama’.

 Pitta dosha with excessive heat in their lymphatic system must make sure that they take cooling fluids.
 They must avoid heating beverages or acidic beverages like coffee or alcohol.
 These heating substances are responsible for acidity in the body and end up generating more heat rather than less.

 The effort should be made to cool the Rakta dhatu (blood) and the liver.
-Cooling herbs like dandelion, burdock, milk thistle or aloe Vera can be incorporated in tea.
+Cooling herbs like dandelion, burdock, milk thistle, or aloe Vera can be incorporated into tea.
 Herbs can also be taken in powder form, to help support the liver.
 It’s only when you ignore the basic rules of maintaining good health – proper diet, sleep and exercise that you’d need the aid of these herbs as supplements.

-When Pitta is overheated, it tends to heat all the dhatus: rasa, rakta and the mamsa and eventually all the way down to overheating the shukra.
-Substances like almonds, milk and ghee can help rebuild shukra dhatu (these are all cooling substances).
+When Pitta is overheated, it tends to heat all the dhatus: rasa, rakta, and the mamsa, and eventually all the way down to overheating the shukra.
+Substances like almonds, milk, and ghee can help rebuild shukra dhatu (these are all cooling substances).
 For women, Shatavari too has a cooling effect.

 For pitta dosha the whole idea is to watch out for ways to cool down the body and the mind.
-Pitta dosha imbalance is created when they allow themselves to heat up, stay heated up and, do not find time to recover from the heat.
+Pitta dosha imbalance is created when they allow themselves to heat up, stay heated up, and, do not find time to recover from the heat.
 Pitta dosha needs to maintain balance all month long.